janfeddersen-wq/ticca/tests/integration/README.md

 ## Failure handling
 - The harness retries prompt expectations with exponential backoff (see `RetryPolicy`) to smooth transient delays.
 - Final cleanup terminates the child process and selectively deletes files created during the test run.
 By default, only test-created files are removed, preserving any pre-existing files in reused HOME directories.
-If you need to keep artifacts for debugging, set `CODE_PUPPY_KEEP_TEMP_HOME=1` before running pytest; the fixtures honor that flag and skip deletion entirely.
+If you need to keep artifacts for debugging, set `ticca_KEEP_TEMP_HOME=1` before running pytest; the fixtures honor that flag and skip deletion entirely.
-- To use the original "delete everything" cleanup behavior, set `CODE_PUPPY_SELECTIVE_CLEANUP=false`.
+- To use the original "delete everything" cleanup behavior, set `ticca_SELECTIVE_CLEANUP=false`.
 - Timeout errors surface the last 100 characters captured by pyexpect, making it easier to diagnose mismatched prompts.

 ## Customizing the fixtures